dustywhite7/Econ8310/SlidesCode/9 - Random Forest.md

 ### For Lab Today:

 With your group, use the ensemble methods that we discussed today to our new Lab Assignment 4.
-We want to predict if an NFL passing play is going to result in a first down or touchdown (combined to be considered 'success')
+We want to predict the overall ratings for various beers based on many of the aspects of the review.

 Which ensemble method performed best?